Department of Kinesiology

 Spring

-BIO 1233 Contemporary Biology I (core and major) 3
+BIO 1233 Contemporary Biology I (Life and Physical Sciences core) 3

 Credit Hours15